containers/podman.io_old/_posts/2018-07-09-podman-alpha-v0.7.1.md

 ## Other significant changes include:

-    * several changes to the makefile to make it more effecient
+    * several changes to the makefile to make it more efficient
     * fix parsing of short options by vendoring in a new urfave/cli
     * tutorial fixes
     * revert back to a shared cgroup for conmon processes